pulimeng/DeepDrug3D/README.md

 # Dedendencies

 The dependencies are provided in `environment.yml`.
+Please change line 9 and line 14 in the file according to your system.
-Change the pytorch To install all the dependencies run `conda env create -f environment.yml`.
+To install all the dependencies run `conda env create -f environment.yml`.

 # Usage